 Start with the login error setting

-More recent versions of the plugin, starting with version 3.3.5 introduced the “Enable WP Login Error” setting.
-This displays the WP login error instead of the WP-Members login error when logging in through the WP-Members login form.
+More recent versions of the plugin starting with version 3.3.5 introduced the “Enable WP Login Error” setting.
+This displays the WP login error instead of the more generic WP-Members login error when logging in through the WP-Members login form.

 Enabling this will give you more insight into the specific login error, since additional plugins will have their own login error message.
-WP-Members’ default message would not ordinarily display this as the source of the failed login unless you enable the “Enable WP Login Error” setting.
+WP-Members’ default message would not display this as the source of the failed login unless you enable the “Enable WP Login Error” setting.
 With this setting enabled, you might know the reason for the failed login right away since it might say something like “user not activated,” “captcha failed,” or some other more descriptive text.